 A gas replacement full of non-energy benefits

 Beyond the efficiency benefits of induction, the technology is especially likely to shine in residential electrification programs.
 These kinds of programs face a substantial challenge: cooking is one of the few energy end uses where many customers have a strong emotional attachment to gas, and they often think electric options are inferior.
 This could make it a sticking point in any efforts to promote whole-home electrification.

-In the 2019 Residential DER Customer Market Research, we found that only 21% of US respondents would consider replacing gas cooking equipment with electric equipment.
+In the 2019 E Source DER Residential Customer Market Research, we found that only 21% of US respondents who hadn’t already replaced gas appliances with electric (or about 13% of all respondents) would consider replacing gas cooking equipment with electric equipment.
 The good news is that induction cooktops offer a slew of non-energy benefits that could help overcome customers’ hesitations.